Comparing home broadband in Belfast

 If you’re interested in 4G for mobile internet you're also spoilt for choice as all the networks offer this super speedy service in and around Belfast.
 However it is still not as widespread as the older standards so your device may regularly fall back on 3G, particularly outside central areas.

 Whichever you decide, be sure to confirm coverage first.
-Either speak to the network, use the online signal check tools or simply speak to friends and family and see how their devices perform in your area.
+Either speak to the network, speak to friends and family and see how their devices perform in your area, or click the logos below to access the official coverage check tools:

 Once you’ve selected a network use our comparison tools to sort deals by price, data allowance and other criteria.